thiswillbeyourgithub/wdoc/README.md

 # 2. cut the text into chunks and create embeddings for each
 # 3. Take the user query, create embeddings for it ('default') AND ask the default LLM to generate alternative queries and embed those
 # 4. Use those embeddings to search through all chunks of the text and get the 200 most appropriate documents
-# 5. Pass each of those documents to the smaller LLM (default: gpt-4o-mini) to tell us if the document seems appropriate given the user query
+# 5. Pass each of those documents to the smaller LLM (default: openai/gpt-4o-mini) to tell us if the document seems appropriate given the user query
 # 6. If More than 90% of the 200 documents are appropriate, then we do another search with a higher top_k and repeat until documents start to be irrelevant OR we it 500 documents.
-# 7. Then each relevant doc is sent to the strong LLM (by default, openrouter's claude-sonnet-3.5) to extract relevant info and give one answer.
+# 7. Then each relevant doc is sent to the strong LLM (by default, openai/gpt-4o) to extract relevant info and give one answer.
 # 8. Then all those "intermediate" answers are 'semantic batched' (meaning we create embeddings, do hierarchical clustering, then create small batch containing several intermediate answers) and each batch is combined into a single answer.
 # 9. Rinse and repeat steps 7+8 until we have only one answer, that is returned to the user.

 wdoc --path $link --task summarize --filetype "online_pdf"
 # this will:
 # 1. Split the text into chunks
-# 2. pass each chunk into the strong LLM (by default openrouter's sonnet 3.5) for a very low level (=with all details) summary.
+# 2. pass each chunk into the strong LLM (by default openai/gpt-4o) for a very low level (=with all details) summary.
 The format is markdown bullet points for each idea and with logical indentation.
 # 3. When creating each new chunk, the LLM has access to the previous chunk for context.
 # 4. All summary are then concatenated and returned to the user
 # For extra large documents like books for example, this summary can be recusively fed to WDoc using argument --summary_n_recursion=2 for example.